-The Coordinator for PE is Miss Warren.
+The Coordinator for PE is Miss Dobbin.

 Redscope Primary School is committed to the principal of developing the best possible learning opportunities for our school community.
 Physical Education (PE) develops pupils’ physical competence and confidence, and their ability to use these to perform in a range of activities.
 It promotes physical skillfulness, physical development and knowledge of the body in action.
 Physical education provides opportunities for pupils to be creative, competitive and to face up to different challenges as individuals and in groups and teams.
 It promotes positive attitudes towards active and healthy lifestyles.
 Pupils learn how to think in different ways to suit a wide variety of creative, competitive and challenging activities.
 They learn how to plan, perform and evaluate actions, ideas and performances to improve their quality and effectiveness.
 Through this process, pupils discover their aptitude, abilities and preferences, and how to make choices about getting involved in lifelong physical activity.